 There are also climbing routes in the area.

 Description of the route on Wikiloc.

 Active Tourism and Adventure Sports companies in Málaga

-In the province of Malaga there are a large number of approved active tourism companies where you can make your reservation for a guided expedition through the caves and get started in this exciting sport.
+In the province of Malaga there are a large number of active tourism companies.
+There you can make your reservation for a guided expedition through the caves and get started in this exciting sport.

 We list them in our article on Active Tourism and Adventure Sports in Malaga, where you can also find many more great ideas.

 Interactive Map Caves in Malaga